Steven J. Durning, M.D., PhD, FACP

 - Research expertise in clinical reasoning, assessment of individual learners and programs and educational theories

-- Associate Editor, Academic Medicine
+- Deputy Editor for Research, Academic Medicine

 - Consultant, Cognitive Assessment, American Board of Internal Medicine